TyphooN-/MQL5-NNFX-Risk_Management_System/README.md

 - HorizPos: Horizontal position in pixels where the InfoText will appear.
 - VertPos : Vertical position in pixels where the InfoText will appear.
 - ATRInfoDecimals: The number of decimals to display in the ATR InfoText.

+# TyphooN's MultiKAMA Indicator
+- Displays KAMA (Kaufman Adaptive Moving Average) for all timeframes M5 -> MN1 on the chart.

 # Usage
 This project is intended and may be freely used for education and entertainment purposes.